MCP servers

 First-turn latency

-Discovery adds seconds to the first turn of a session, roughly proportional to the number of bound slots.
+Discovery adds seconds to the first turn of a session, roughly proportional to the number of ready slots.
 Later turns reuse the discovered tools.
 Budget for this if you call the agent through the API and measure first-response time.

 Tool lists are live